March 12, 2007

 ‘Better sameness” won’t result in an authentic brand or a satisfying experience for you.
 At least, it didn’t for me.

-Mike Wagner said
+23. Mike Wagner says

 I wrote a post last summer about Johnny Cash and how he “covered” a Nine Inch Nails song called “Hurt”.